The characteristics of the meandering effect in a stratified wake: Results

 \subsection{Superposition of the meandering effect}

 Now, we examine the meandering effect in the statistics scaling.
-The meandering effect, quantified by $p_c(y_c,z_c,t)$, can be superposed on the conditional stationary velocity $U_s(y,z,y_c,z_c,t)$ as in equation \eqref{eqn:model-superposition}.
+The meandering range, quantified by $p_c(y_c,z_c,t)$, can be superposed on the conditional stationary velocity $U_s(y,z,y_c,z_c,t)$ as in equation \eqref{eqn:model-superposition}.

-According to equation \eqref{eqn:model-ss-Gauss-length}, the characteristic length scales of the mean profile $W, H$ can be the superposition of the length scales of the mean stationary profile $W_s, H_s$ and the length scales of the centre location p.d.f. $W_p, H_p$.
-In figure \ref{fig:results-superpose-length}, the development of multiple widths and heights are shown.
+According to equation \eqref{eqn:model-ss-Gauss-length}, the width and height of the mean profile $W, H$ can be the superposition of the width and height of the mean stationary profile $W_s, H_s$ and the width and height of the center location p.d.f. $W_p, H_p$.
+In figure \ref{fig:results-superpose-length}, the development of multiple widths and heights is shown.
 The widths of the stationary velocity $W_s$ and the meandering range $W_p$ are constantly growing, while each has three stages with different growth rates.
-A clear plateau exists in the meandering width $W_p$ for all cases, indicating a sudden period of suppression in the meandering behaviour.
-Similarly, the height of the stationary velocity $H_s$ grows at the beginning and at the end of the flow, while it also plateaus in between.
-Compared to the width, the first transition of the height $H_s$ scaling is a lot earlier and the following regime of constant height lasts longer, and the growth in all three regimes is generally at a slower rate.
-Unlike $H_s$, the height of the meandering range $H_p$ grows at the beginning, then decays fast for a short period and decays slowly for a long period until it gradually approaches a constant in the late wake.
-The diverse scaling behaviour suggests multiple critical points in the length scales $W_s, W_p, H_s, H_p$, because the buoyancy impact is gradually changing through the wake.
-Therefore, the transition points of the four characteristic length scales are not necessarily the same as each other.
+A clear plateau exists in the meandering width $W_p$ for all cases, indicating a sudden period of suppression in the meandering behavior.
+Compared to the horizontal direction, the vertical lengths, i.e., the heights, show very different patterns in developing.
+First, the height of the stationary velocity $H_s$ grows at the beginning, reaches a plateau, and then grows again at a late stage.
+The first transition of the height $H_s$ scaling is around $Nt\sim 2$, and is earlier compared to $Nt\sim 3$ for the width.
+The following regime of constant height lasts longer till $Nt\sim 50$, which is $Nt\sim 20$ in the width, instead.
+Unlike $H_s$, the height of the meandering range $H_p$ grows at the beginning till $Nt\sim 2$, then decays fast for a short period till $Nt\sim 8$ and decays slowly for a long period until it gradually approaches a constant in the late wake.
+The diverse scaling behavior suggests multiple critical points in the lengths $W_s, W_p, H_s, H_p$, because the impact of meandering is gradually changing through the wake.
+Therefore, the transition points of the four lengths are not necessarily the same as each other.
+The same phenomenon is observed in Sec. \ref{sub:results-pdf} for meandering alone.